-Dr. Loftus not only performs routine surgery (Spay & Neutering), she also specializes in many orthopedic and soft tissue injuries.
+Dr. Loftus not only performs routine surgery (spay & neutering), she also specializes in many orthopedic and soft tissue injuries.
 Other surgeries include: Gastropexy, soft palate resection, fractures, dental cleanings, bladder stones, skin mass, exploratories, aural hematoma, splenic tumors, foreign body, hernia repair, crypt orchid, amputation, pyometra, mammary tumors, and much more.
 Dr. Loftus uses laser on most procedures.
-Spay and Neutering are optional.

 What is Laser?